ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 - For the **contiguous layout kernel**, which is used with **normal dispatch** in the prefill phase, an additional step is required.
 Since normal dispatch outputs a symbolic shape, a permutation is needed to transform the output into the contiguous format expected by the kernel.
 We referred to the LightLLM project and implemented a custom Triton kernel for efficient permutation.
 This kernel ensures that the output from normal dispatch is correctly rearranged, enabling smooth integration with the contiguous GEMM kernel.
 - The **masked layout kernel** pairs seamlessly with DeepEP’s **low-latency dispatch**, as both are optimized for the decode phase and support CUDA Graph.

 SGLang also integrates DeepGEMM for MoE computation under tensor parallelism.
-Additionally, DeepGEMM provides a highly efficient general GeMM kernel, which can be activated in SGLang by setting the environment variable `SGL_ENABLE_JIT_DeepGEMM` to 1, offering even greater computational efficiency for non-MoE operations.
+Additionally, DeepGEMM provides a highly efficient general GeMM kernel, which can be activated in SGLang by setting the environment variable `SGL_ENABLE_JIT_DEEPGEMM` to 1, offering even greater computational efficiency for non-MoE operations.